lunarc/lunarc_docs/docs/batch_system.md

 only specify items 1 and 3.

-It is typically not advisable to have the product of items 2 and 3 exceeding the number of cores per node, which is 16 Erik compute nodes and 20 for Aurora compute nodes.
+It is typically not advisable to have the product of items 2 and 3 exceeding the number of cores per node, which is 20 for Aurora compute nodes.
 In most cases users requesting multiple nodes will want the product to equal the number of cores per node.
 The syntax how to control nodes, tasks per node and threads per task is explaned below.